openstack/rally/doc/source/reports.rst

-If *"sla"* section is missed in input file, then block *Service-level agreement* is not displayed and its result is assumed to be always passed (no matter how many failures occured).
+If *"sla"* section is missed in input file, then block *Service-level agreement* is not displayed and its result is assumed to be always passed (no matter how many failures occurred).

 Total durations
 ~~~~~~~~~~~~~~~